TheoW03/TheoW03/README.md

 I have a strong passion for building software.

-my preferred languages are Java, C++, C#, and possibly a functional langauge if I find something I can do in one (if I do, its going to be Ada).
+my preferred languages are Java, C++, C#, and possibly a functional langauge

 and my projects revolve around Computer graphics, Computer architecture, and language design.